linusjuni/gcl-processor/task1.md

 We encourage you to proactively ask for feedback from the TAs and the teacher.

-Please submit your task solution by simply pushing changes to the main (master) branch of your repository.
+Please submit your task solution by simply pushing changes to the main branch of your repository.
 You can do this as many times as you want.
 We will have a look at the latest update (before the deadline).